You are here

 The 2019-20 PACE season features 28 events spanning a wide range of fine arts entertainment genres.
 The series spans a wide range of fine arts entertainment genres.
 It includes guest artists from across the country in the areas of theatre, art, literature, and music, in addition to performances by Jefferson College student/community groups.

-Jefferson College Vice President of Student Services, Dr. Kim Harvey, has announced the Dean’s List for the Fall 2016 semester, containing the names of 728 students who earned the academic recognition.
+Jefferson College Vice President of Student Services, Dr. Kimberly Harvey, has announced the Dean’s List for the Spring 2019 semester, containing the names of 653 students who earned the academic recognition.

-To qualify for the Dean’s List honor, full-time students must achieve a grade point average of 3.25 or higher (on a 4.0 scale) in at least 12 credit hours taken that semester.
-Part-time students who accumulate 12 or more credit hours with a 3.25 grade point average also qualify and must contact the Vice President of Student Services Office within 10 days of grade reporting to be included.
+To qualify for the Dean’s List honor, full-time students must achieve a grade point average of 3.25 or higher (on a 4.0 scale) in at least 12 graded credit hours taken that semester.
+Part-time students who accumulate 12 or more graded credit hours with a 3.25 grade point average also qualify and must contact the Vice President of Student Services Office within 10 days of grade reporting to be included.

 Honor students and their hometowns are listed below.

 Brazil, Rio De Janeiro: Pablo Ruiz Gomes Da Silva